Douglas A-4 Skyhawk: Kuwait

+During November 1974, the Kuwaiti government announced its intention to purchase 36 new-build Skyhawks, along with AIM-9 Sidewinder missiles, support apparatus, and spares in exchange for $250 million.
+The majority of aircraft were supplied as single-seat A-4KUs while a handful of twin-seat TA-4KUs were also procured.
+By the end of 1978, all aircraft had been delivered and entered service with the Kuwaiti Air Force.
+During 1984, Kuwait reportedly put its Skyhawk fleet up for sale, but none were actually sold around this time.

-Kuwaiti Air Force Skyhawks fought in 1991 during Operation Desert Storm.
-When Iraq invaded Kuwait, the available Skyhawks flew attack missions against the advancing Iraqi forces from deserted roads after their bases were overrun.
-Twenty-four of the 29 A-4KUs that remained in service with Kuwait (36 had been delivered in the 1970s) escaped to Saudi Arabia.
-The escaped Skyhawks (along with escaped Dassault Mirage F1s) operated as the Free Kuwait Air Force, flying 1,361 sorties during the liberation of Kuwait.
+In 1991, Kuwaiti Skyhawks participated in Operation Desert Storm.
+When Iraq invaded Kuwait, all available Skyhawks conducted attack missions against the advancing Iraqi forces, being operated from deserted roads after their bases were overrun; numerous Iraqi assault helicopters were destroyed by the Skyhawks prior to their withdrawal.
+As many as five aircraft were captured on the ground by Iraqi forces.
+Twenty-four of the 29 A-4KUs that remained in service with Kuwait escaped to Saudi Arabia.
+These Skyhawks (along with escaped Dassault Mirage F1s) operated as the Free Kuwait Air Force, flying 1,361 sorties during the liberation of Kuwait.
 Twenty-three A-4s survived the conflict and the Iraqi invasion, with only one A-4KU (KAF-828, BuNo.
 160207) shot down by Iraqi radar-guided SAM on 17 January 1991.
 The pilot, Mohammed Mubarak, ejected and was taken prisoner.

-The remaining Kuwaiti Skyhawks were later sold to Brazil, where they served aboard the aircraft carrier NAe São Paulo prior to its decommissioning in February 2017.
+During the early 1990s, as Kuwait awaited delivery of more capable McDonnell Douglas F/A-18 Hornet, protracted efforts were made to sell its remaining Skyhawks.
+Assisted by the U.S. State Department, fruitless negotiations took place with both Bosnia and the Philippines; in 1998, the fleet was sold to Brazil, where they served aboard the aircraft carrier NAe São Paulo prior to its decommissioning in February 2017.